malishav/OSCOAP/draft-selander-ace-object-security.md

 The Sender/Recipient Key shall be derived using the Sender/Recipient ID concatenated with the label "Key".
 The Sender/Recipient IV shall be derived using the Sender/Recipient ID concatenated with the label "IV".

-With the mandatory OSCOAP algorithm AES-CCM-64-64-128 (see Section 10.2 in {{I-D.ietf-cose-msg}}), key\_length for the keys is 128 bits and key\_length for the static IVs is 56 bits.
+With the mandatory OSCOAP algorithm AES-CCM-64-64-128 (see Section 10.2 in {{I-D.ietf-cose-msg}}), key\_length for the keys is 128 bits and key\_length for the context IVs is 56 bits.

 The Context Identifier SHALL be unique for all security contexts used by the party being server.
 This can be achieved by the server, or trusted third party, assigning identifiers in a non-colliding way.
 In case it is acceptable for the application that the client and server switch roles, the application SHALL also ensure that the Context Identifier is unique for all contexts used by the party being the client.
 This can be achieved by storing the Cid paired with some sort of communication identifier (e.g. the server's address).